shuhui-wang/shuhui-wang/README.md

 </div>

-🎮 I am a beginner in programming (actually a self-taught programmer😅.
-Hail to YouTubers!!! 🌺)
+🎮 I am a beginner in programming (actually a self-taught programmer.😅 Hail to YouTubers!!!🌺)

 👩🏻‍🔬 I enjoy experimenting, thinking, learning, and creating!

 My graduate studies focused mainly on multi-objective optimization algorithms and their application in water resource management problems.
 (Yes I currently study Environmental Science 🌎)

-**Looking ahead, my aspiration is to become an engineer and work with Mark** 🐈.
+**Looking ahead, my aspiration is to become an engineer and work with Mark.** 🐈

 ### 📜 I currently use